Online Bachelor of Science in Cybersecurity (BS)

 Ready to get started?
 Apply to this bachelor’s degree program online today.

-- No Application Fee Label goes here
+- No Application Fee For undergraduate & master’s-level courses

-- Courses Start Monthly Label goes here
+- Courses Start Monthly Enroll now, start next month

 - All APU undergraduate programs require a minimum of a high school diploma or equivalent (i.e., GED).
 Please read all undergraduate admission requirements before applying to this program and be prepared to submit the required documentation.